LemoFoundationLtd/lemo-tx/README.md

 ```
 LemoTx.createModifySigners(txConfig, signers)
 ```
-Create the transaction of the signers in the multi-signer account,
+Create the transaction of the signers in the multi-signer account, the API fills some special information in the `data` filed in LemoTx instance
 If it's created successfully, sign the transaction
 Then, call the send method in [`lemo-client`](https://github.com/LemoFoundationLtd/lemo-client) to [`send`](https://github.com/LemoFoundationLtd/lemo-client#submodule-tx-send) the transaction to LemoChain